 Of course racing cars emit a lot of carbon as part of carbon dioxide, but the interesting thing is one day we might be able to determine when a past race took place.
-Ironically as far as dating past events, carbon is much more useful than gold.
+Ironically as far as dating past events, carbon is much more useful than gold or silver.
+As carbon dating is the main method to determine the age of an object based on how carbon atoms behave over time.

 Radiometric dating is one of the most popular methods for determining the age of the earth.
 Of the radiometric elements, one stands out above the others: Carbon-14 (14C).
 Evolutionists have used this to deduce that our planet is over millions of years old.
 Does this conclusion 'hold water' when put against the Bible's teachings?
 Is there a flaw of some kind that gives them (the evolutionists) that result?
 Find out in this article.